mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 ##### 49:08

-**Question**: [Roshi](glossary#roshi)?
+**Question**: Roshi?
 Are you saying that you should just go with whatever amount of effort you feel?

 **Katagiri**: Mmm-mmm.
-No...
-No.

-The center is always the center.
+No. The center is always the center.
 Okay?
 You must be in the center.

 So you have to see.
 [A person] says, always [in zazen] many things happen.
 At that time, you really need lots of effort.
 Sometimes, you need that enormous effort.
 Of course you have to push yourself.
 And on the other hand, sometimes it’s not always good.
 In the process of using the enormous effort ... you can see there are lots of things happening again, which you have never seen before – so, [you are] adding something more, adding to the enormous effort.
 There are lots of things happening again; *extra* things happen.
 For instance, enormous effort makes you exhausted; that is something extra.
 That’s why in the process of enormous effort, we have to see what is enormous effort.
 We have to take care of enormous effort.